top of page

 >Learning from Specific Social Partners

 Do children learn and remember information that is provided by some social partners over others?
 What attributes do infants attend to when deciding which person to trust?
+Can they also trust and learn from agents such as robots?
 Do certain life experiences alter the social partners that children prefer?

 >COMPARATIVE COGNITION